5 minutes read time

-For some good information on how to plan for and what to do should an earthquake event occur see
+For some useful information on how to plan for and what to do should an evacuation event occur, see:

-Because we work in the visitor management, contractor, employee and evacuation management business, we know (and see) the many benefits that come from knowing who’s on-site and who isn’t at any time.
-We also know that one of the biggest advantages of using an electronic visitor management system is having the ability to quickly verify the safety of people during an evacuation event.
+Because we work in the visitor management, contractor, employee, and evacuation management business, we know (and see) the many benefits that come from knowing who’s on-site and who isn’t at any time.
+We also know that one of the most significant advantages of using an electronic visitor management system is having the ability to verify the safety of people during an evacuation event quickly.

-Using a visitor management system with those on-site: employees, visitors, contractors (or off-site in the case of lone workers and such), logged and ready to do a roll-call (in person at the muster point or online) can literally mean the difference between life and death.
-And, being able to pull up a list of those who need assistance during an evacuation on your mobile device straight away means you can get to those people fast and not risk leaving them behind.
-If your evacuation management system is in the cloud you can also run communications between wardens, emergency services and first responders.
+Using a visitor management system with those on-site: employees, visitors, contractors (or off-site in the case of lone workers and such), logged and ready to do a roll-call (in person at the muster point or online) can mean the difference between life and death.
+And, being able to pull up a list of those who need assistance during evacuations on your mobile device straight away means you can get to those people fast and not risk leaving them behind.
+If your evacuation management system is in the cloud, you can also run communications between wardens, emergency services, and first responders.
 You can also send out a bulk text to make sure everyone is accounted for and clear buildings zone by zone.

 There are other forms of technology that can be useful in a natural disaster.

-We can’t let the recent earthquakes be a missed opportunity to help businesses keep their people safe.
-Use this chance to ensure your emergency and evacuation policies are as effective as they can be, before the emergency is real.
+Use this chance to ensure your emergency and evacuation policies are as effective as they can be before the emergency is real.
 The risk from natural disasters, not to mention building fires and other events, is real, and there is a good chance your office building will have to be evacuated at some stage.
 Don’t leave the safety of those you are responsible for to chance.
 Implement visitor/evacuation management technology today and make sure everyone is accounted for in an emergency evacuation.